Grace Ellison

-Grace Mary Ellison (died 3 October 1935) was a British journalist.
+Grace Mary Ellison (13 May 1880 – 3 October 1935) was a British journalist.
 She wrote several books about Turkey.
 Though not herself a trained nurse, she was founder of the French Flag Nursing Corps during World War I.

 Early life

-Grace Mary Ellison was from Scotland, the daughter of Captain John Ellison.
+Grace Mary Ellison was born in Gravesend, Kent, on 13 May 1880, the daughter of Jane Young (born Watson) and Captain John Ellison.
 She credited her father's stories of sailing to India as inspiring her travelling career.
 She was educated in England at Rochester Girls' Grammar School, and in France, and at the University of Halle.